savonet/book/quickstart.md

 ```{.liquidsoap include="liq/sine4.liq" from=1}
 ```

-We generates three sines at frequencies 440 Hz, 440×2^3/12^ Hz and 440×2^7/12^ Hz, adds them, and plays the result.
+We generate three sines at frequencies 440 Hz, 440×2^3/12^ Hz and 440×2^7/12^ Hz, adds them, and plays the result.
 The operator `add` is taking as argument a _list_ of sources, delimited by square brackets, which could contain any number of elements.